-Studies in the role of the Worship Leader covering areas such as pastoral care, inter-personal relations, inter-staff relations and biblical leadership.
+A survey of the biblical and theological principles and foundations of worship leadership.
+Studies in the role of worship leadership will cover areas such as pastoral care, inter-personal relations, inter-staff relations, and biblical leadership.

 WOR 3212 Worship Multimedia and Technology